mischov/gate/README.md

 ### defrouter

-Provided a router name, a sequence of routes, and optionally a map of router settings, defrouter (`gate/defrouter`) binds a router to the router name.
+Provided a router name, a sequence of routes, and optionally a map of router settings, `defrouter` binds a router to the router name.
 A router, in turn, accepts a Ring request and returns an appropriate Ring response.

 ```clojure
 (defrouter app